Bodyali96/Project8-FSND/README.md

 * Upgrade all of your packages using the command: `sudo apt-get updgrade`
 * Install finger using the command: `sudo apt-get install finger`
 * Install git using the command: `sudo apt-get install git`
+* Install pip using the command: `sudo apt-get install python-pip`

     ### Changing the SSH port:
     * Run the following command: `sudo nano /etc/ssh/sshd_config`